MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sql-server-2025-operations-manager.md

 1. Restart Operations Manager services.
 1. Verify connectivity by running the test queries against *OperationsManager* and *OperationsManagerDW*.
-1. Confirm that the Reporting Services loads custom reports, favorites, and schedules correctly.
+1. Confirm that the Reporting Services loads custom reports, favourites, and schedules correctly.
 1. Check event logs for SQL connectivity or schema errors.

 ## Stop the Operations Manager services